 Overview of the characteristics and needs of exceptional and diverse learners.
 This course focuses on the curricular and instructional alternatives that address these needs.
 Emphasis will be on accommodations and modifications, data collection, assistive technology, and collaboration.
-Co-requisites: In the event a teacher candidate is completing coursework leading toward a multi-categorical endorsement SPED 333C and SPED 333F are to be completed concurrently.
-Prerequisite: Admitted to Education Program.

-EDUC 333F Exceptionality and Diversity in the Classroom Practicum (2 cr)
+EDUC 333F Exceptionality and Diversity in the Classroom (3 cr)

 Overview of the characteristics and needs of exceptional and diverse learners.
 This course focuses on the curricular and instructional alternatives that address these needs.
 Emphasis will be on accommodations and modifications, data collection, assistive technology, and collaboration.
-Co-requisites: In the event a teacher candidate is completing coursework leading toward a multi-categorical endorsement SPED 333C and SPED 333F are to be completed concurrently.
-(20-40 Hours Field Placement in Schools Required) Prerequisite: Admitted to Education Program.

-EDUC 334 Reading in Content Areas (3 cr)
+EDUC 334F Reading in Content Areas (1 cr)

 Systematic introduction to current theory, research, and practice in the integration of literacy activities across content areas.
-Student work in cooperative groups to design, publish, and present a unit of study (or unit plan) using literacy strategies to address and assess content standards and objectives.
+Student work in cooperative groups to design, publish, and present a group unit using literacy strategies to address and assess content standards and objectives.
 The course involves simulated teaching, discussion, position papers, reflective papers, and peer response.
-(30 Hours Field Placement in Schools Required) Prerequisite: Admitted to Education Program.
+Co-requisites: EDUC 334C and EDUC 334F.